 Skiing in the west of Germany

-The ski resorts of Winterberg (820 m) on the Kahler Asten and Willingen (838 m) in the Sauerland ski region are particularly popular with West Germans.
-The lifts and catering facilities there have been expanded so much in recent years that the region now has around 66 kilometres of pistes to offer.
+The ski areas of Winterberg (820 m) on the Kahler Asten and Willingen (838 m) in the Sauerland ski region are particularly popular with West Germans.
+The lifts there have been expanded so much in recent years that the region now has around 66 kilometres of pistes to offer, not to mention that the quality of the catering has also been increased.
 Highlights include night skiing under floodlights and, in connection with this, a distinctive après-ski programme.

 Skiing in the east of Germany

-The closest region for skiers from Saxony, but also a great region for anyone looking for romantic, snow-covered dream landscapes, is the Fichtelberg in the Erzgebirge (1,244 metres).
+A great region for anyone looking for romantic, snow-covered dream landscapes is the Fichtelberg in the Ore Mountains (1,244 metres).
 In the home of wooden pyramids, candle arches and incense smokers, there are over 20 ski runs in various ski areas.
 The most popular and largest ski area in eastern Germany is located directly on the Czech border near Oberwiesenthal.
-With 47 kilometres of pistes, a children’s area and a snowboard fun park, it caters to a wide range of requirements.
+With 47 kilometres of pistes, a children’s area and a snowboard fun park, there’s something for everyone here.

-In Thuringia, on the other hand, small areas such as the Oberhof ski resort (840 m) with 2 kilometres of pistes are quiet and tranquil.
+In Thuringia, on the other hand, small areas such as the Oberhof ski area (840 m) with 2 kilometres of pistes are quiet and tranquil.
 This region is particularly popular with cross-country skiers.